Blog

 • If you’ve enabled two-factor authentication, input your verification code and click “Verify.”

-• On the next screen, you’ll be asked to pick a Mac user for the reset.
+• On the next screen, you’ll be asked to select a Mac user for the reset.
 Select the user and click “Next.”

-• You’ll then be asked to input your new password, verify it, and provide a password hint (should you forget your password next time).
+• You’ll then be asked to input the new password, verify it, and provide a password hint (should you forget your password next time).
 After you’ve finished, click “Next.”

-Resetting your Mac user password in macOS Recovery Mode + using the Password Reset Assistant
+Method #2: How to reset your Mac user password using macOS Recovery Mode + the Password Reset Assistant

-If you don’t have an Apple ID or can’t reset with it, try using Recovery Mode to reset your password on an Intel-based Mac:
+If you don’t have an Apple ID or can’t reset with it, try using Recovery Mode to reset your password:

 • Type in “resetpassword” (one word) in the terminal window and hit Return.